aelogica/householder/README.md

 These commands will cause the following to happen:

-  1) download the box file to remote-host
+1. download the box file to remote-host
-  2) create a virtual machine on the remote host.
+2. create a virtual machine on the remote host.
-  3) modify the ovf definition in the box file, setting interface 0 to have a portmapped SSH where the port number is 2200 + the last octet of the IPv4 address.
+3. modify the ovf definition in the box file, setting interface 0 to have a p.rtmapped SSH where the port number is 2200 + the last octet of the IPv4 address.
-  4) Install a plist file: /Library/LaunchDaemons/<reverse-fqdn>.<hostname>Virtualbox.plist which will cause the vm to start automatically on boot running under the <user>.
+4. Install a plist file: /Library/LaunchDaemons/<reverse-fqdn>.<hostname>V.rtualbox.plist which will cause the vm to start automatically on boot running u.der the <user>.
-  5) Start the virtual machine via launchctl
+5. Start the virtual machine via launchctl
-  6) Set the IP address and hostname and reboot the virtual machine
+6. Set the IP address and hostname and reboot the virtual machine
-  7) Run any bootstrap.sh script within the newly homesteaded VM
-  8) Run any bootstrap_server.sh script within the newly homesteaded VM
+7. Run any bootstrap_server.sh or bootstrap.sh script within the newly homesteaded VM. (if the latter, it will substitute references to "vagrant" with "deploy")
-  9) Reboot the VM again
+8. Reboot the VM again and wait for it to come up.